laurynas-biveinis/dotfiles/mysql-work/README.md

   script automates saving its diff, and re-merging the lower series with that exact saved diff.
 - [mysql-work.el](https://github.com/laurynas-biveinis/dotfiles/blob/master/mysql-work/.emacs.d/dotfiles/mysql-work.el):
+  Emacs configuration bits.
+The up-to-date part configures [Projectile](https://projectile.mx) for more efficient MTR test navigation.
-  mostly outdated Emacs configuration bits, mostly copied from colleagues at Percona.
-They set up MySQL (and InnoDB) indentation styles that were used up to 5.7, and provide a bit of syntax support for MTR `.test` files.
+  There are also outdated bits, mostly copied from former colleagues at Percona.
+  They set up MySQL (and InnoDB) indentation styles that were used up to 5.7, and provide some syntax support for MTR `.test` files.